-Family Engagement in Early Childhood IDRA's New Semillitas de aprendizajeTM Cartitas Letters Home Series
+Family Engagement in Early Childhood

+IDRA's New Semillitas de aprendizajeTM Cartitas Letters Home Series by Laurie Posner, MPA

 It is said that from the earliest hearths of the world and the first impulse toward human language, we have had stories.
 Grandparents, mothers, fathers and teachers pass down tales to children, who, in turn, fashion stories from their days.
 And that place where art meets necessity binds us across generations.